Skip to main content

 Stage II

-The tumor has grown beyond the kidney, either into nearby fatty tissue or into blood vessels in or near the kidney, but it was removed completely by surgery without any apparent cancer left behind.
-Nearby lymph nodes (bean-sized collections of immune cells) do not contain cancer.
+The tumor has grown beyond the kidney (either into nearby fatty tissue or into major blood vessels inside or near the kidney) but it was removed completely by surgery without any apparent cancer left behind.
+Nearby lymph nodes do not contain cancer.
 The tumor was not biopsied before surgery.

 Stage III

-This stage refers to Wilms tumors that most likely have not have been removed completely.
+The Wilms tumor most likely has not been removed completely by surgery.
 The cancer remaining after surgery is limited to the abdomen (belly).
 One or more of the following features may be present:

-• The cancer has spread to lymph nodes in the abdomen or pelvis but not to more distant lymph nodes, such as those inside the chest.
+• The cancer has spread to lymph nodes in the abdomen or pelvis, but it has not spread to more distant lymph nodes (such as those inside the chest).

 • Deposits of tumor (tumor implants) are found along the inner lining of the abdominal space.

-• Cancer cells are found at the edge of the sample removed by surgery, a sign that some of the cancer still remains after surgery.
+• Cancer cells are found at the edge (margin) of the sample removed by surgery.
+This is a sign that some of the cancer still remains after surgery.

 • Cancer cells “spilled” into the abdominal space before or during surgery.

-• A biopsy of the tumor was done before it was removed with surgery.
+• A biopsy of the tumor was done before the tumor was removed with surgery.

 Stage IV

-The cancer has spread through the blood to organs away from the kidneys such as the lungs, liver, brain, or bones, or to lymph nodes far away from the kidneys.
+The cancer has spread through the blood to organs away from the kidneys, such as the lungs, liver, brain, or bones.
+Or it has spread to lymph nodes far away from the kidneys.

 Stage V